PopovEvgeniy/fntreconstructor/readme.txt

                      Mugen font tool by Popov Evgeniy Alekseyevich

-                                 Version 0.7.4.2
+                                 Version 0.7.5

-System requirement
+System requirements

-64 kilobytes of free space on storage media.
+36 kilobytes of free space on storage media.

 Description and usage